grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 Verify that you have:
 - Access to the Kubernetes cluster
 - Persistent storage is enabled in the Kubernetes cluster, which has a default storage class setup.
 You can [change the default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/).
-- Access to a storage bucket like Amazon S3, Azure Blob Storage, or Google Cloud Platform (for example, [Google Cloud Storage instructions](https://cloud.google.com/storage/docs/creating-buckets))
+- Access to a local storage option (like MinIO) or a storage bucket like Amazon S3, Azure Blob Storage, or Google Cloud Platform (for example, [Google Cloud Storage instructions](https://cloud.google.com/storage/docs/creating-buckets))
 - DNS service works in the Kubernetes cluster
 - Optional: An ingress controller is set up in the Kubernetes cluster, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)